glpi-project/docdev/source/devapi/massiveactions.rst

 The list of fields displayed in the sub list depends on the searchoptions_ of the current itemtype.
 By default, all searchoptions_ are automatically displayed in this list.
-To forbid this display for one field, you must define the key `massiveaction`` to false in the searchoptions_ declaration, ex:
+To forbid this display for one field, you must define the key ``massiveaction`` to false in the searchoptions_ declaration, example:

 .. code-block:: php